codechefmarc/localist_drupal/README.md

 To create your own migrations, create a custom module with a `migrations` directory under the root of the custom module, and create migration `yml` files in that directory that follow a similar structure to the examples provided.
 Examples are located at `localist_drupal/migrations`.

 Enable the custom module, and then enter the migration `id` into the Localist settings form in the appropriate field.
 For example, if it is an events migration, enter the machine name into the "Event Migration" field and save the settings.
-The group migration can also be overridden (see below) and there are also dependency migrations (that will get imported before events - i.e. for things like taxonomy terms).
+The group migration can also be overridden (see below) and there are also dependency migrations (that will get imported before events - for example Localist filters into a taxonomy vocabulary).

 The following notes will refer to the `migrations/localist_example_events` migration provided in this module as an example.